I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/srb/ns-srb-_srbex_data_pnp.md

 </tr>
 </table>

-`PnPSubFunction`

-This member is not currently used.
-Set to 0.

-`Reserved`

-This member is reserved.
-Set to 0.
+`SrbPnPFlags`

+Indicates that the PNP request is for the adapter if SRB_PNP_FLAGS_ADAPTER_REQUEST is set and that storage device address is reserved.
+Otherwise, <i>SrbPnPFlags</i> will be <b>NULL</b>, indicating that the request is for the storage device specified by an address at <b>AddressOffset</b> in the <a href="..\storport\ns-storport-_storage_request_block.md">STORAGE_REQUEST_BLOCK</a> structure.

 `Reserved1`

 This member is reserved.
 Set to 0.

-`SrbPnPFlags`

-Indicates that the PNP request is for the adapter if SRB_PNP_FLAGS_ADAPTER_REQUEST is set and that storage device address is reserved.
-Otherwise, <i>SrbPnPFlags</i> will be <b>NULL</b>, indicating that the request is for the storage device specified by an address at <b>AddressOffset</b> in the <a href="..\storport\ns-storport-_storage_request_block.md">STORAGE_REQUEST_BLOCK</a> structure.

-`Type`

-Data type indicator for the bidirectional extended SRB data structure.
-Set to <b>SrbExDataTypePnp</b>.

 ## Requirements